abhishektiwari/hbat/docs/source/index.rst

-HBAT (Hydrogen Bond Analysis Tool) v2
+HBAT2 (Hydrogen Bond Analysis Tool 2)
 =====================

 A Python package to automate the analysis of potential hydrogen bonds and similar type of weak interactions in macromolecular structures, available in Protein Data Bank (PDB) file format.
 HBAT uses a geometric approach to identify molecular interactions by analyzing distance and angular criteria.